 * FLSA overtime rules are as complicated as the United States economy and market place are and lawsuits help to define all the possible wage and overtime situations

 * Overtime law suits have become more publicized causing more people to file for previously unknown but now common overtime problems.

 Economic downturns always make people more aware of every penny coming in and going out, and this is particularly true for the low paid hourly and salaried employees most often misclassified as exempt employees as well as for employers in bad economic times.
 Many either purposefully misclassify employees as “exempt” from overtime pay when they are actually eligible for overtime pay as a means of trying to keep the company afloat until better times, or they simply misunderstand the complex Federal FLSA and state wage and hour laws.

-An overtime attorney often finds that one of the most common exemption misclassification occurs when an employee is promoted to assistant manager who receives a salary that is less than $455* a week.
+An overtime attorney often finds that one of the most common exemption misclassification occurs when an employee is promoted to assistant manager who receives a salary that is less than $455* a week (Update: $684 as of 1/1/2020).
 These classifications are comprehensively defined under the FairPay Overtime Rules.
 If the employee earns less than that amount or fails any of the following tests, he or she may still be eligible to receive overtime payments:

 1. Duties are primarily managerial of the company or a recognized department of the business

 2. Duties include managing 2 or more other full-time employees